FREQUENTLY ASKED QUESTIONS

 Each assessment takes approximately 4 weeks to complete, depending on a family's availability for scheduling.
 This timeframe includes approximately 6-8 hours of direct testing, 1-3 hours of school observations, parent and teacher interviews, and a debriefing meeting.

 Dr. Limones often tells children that she is a "learning doctor" or "learning detective" and that through doing activities with them she can find out how to best help them at school.
 Children usually enjoy most of the activities during testing because they are very different from activities that they might do at school.
 Some activities do involve reading, writing, and math, but there are no grades involved as in a school setting.
 The most important thing is for a child to be prepared to do their best on every activity.
-They can take breaks during a testing session when needed, and Dr. Limones will often ask them what they thought about a particular activity, which activity was their favorite, and which ones they disliked.
+They can take breaks during a testing session when needed and are encouraged to bring snacks for breaks.
+In addition, Dr. Limones will often ask them what they thought about a particular activity, which activity was their favorite, and which ones they disliked, and children usually enjoy having a chance to share their perspective and opinion.

 No, Dr. Limones does not offer therapy or counseling services.
 However, consultation services are offered to parents and can be scheduled to discuss strategies for supporting their child.

-Yes, Dr. Limones can attend IEP meetings as an advocate.
+Yes, Dr. Limones can attend IEP meetings for various reasons (e.g., sharing the assessment results with the school team, advocating for the needs of the child, or discussing the appropriateness of goasl and services).
 In addition, attendance at IEPs is included when Dr. Limones conducts an Independent Educational Evaluation.

 Absolutely.
 A private assessment showing that your child has a particular diagnosis can provide evidence of a disability, and upon receiving this information the school district is required by law to consider the results and provide appropriate supports for your child.
 Dr. Limones conducts assessments that are thorough and evaluate all core cognitive and academic areas both according to the Individuals with Disabilities Education Act (IDEA) and current scientific research.
 These assessments can provide information that school districts typically overlook and can serve as the foundation for requesting supports through a 504 plan or an IEP.